canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q9/QuestionText.md

 Suppose you are an employee of a vehicle manufacturing company, and you want to impress your boss with your Java skills.
 Make a Java class called **Car** with two attributes called **maker** and **topSpeed** that are initialized by the constructor.
-You will need to compose the necessary methods so that these attributes can be accessed from outside of the class but they cannot be modified.
+The necessary methods must be set up so that these attributes can be accessed from outside of the class but they cannot be modified.

 ### Car Class: